-In every homeowners’ association (HOA), there are rules, regulations, and restrictions.
-There are almost always limitations on what homeowners can do to and on their properties.
-The depth and severity of those limitations depend on the HOA and its homeowners.
-Some communities are relatively lax, allowing homeowners a great deal of leeway and individuality.
-Other communities value continuity and severely restrict homeowners’ rights and privileges.
-In regard to pets, HOAs can have any number of policies, from no pet-related restrictions to banning pets altogether.
+In every homeowners’ association (HOA), there are rules, regulations and restrictions.
+In most communities across the U.S., there are always set limitations as to what homeowners can and can’t do on their own properties.
+The depth and severity of those limitations entirely depend on the HOA and the homeowners that comprise it.
+Some communities are relatively relaxed, allowing homeowners a great deal of freedom and individuality.
+On the other hand, some communities value continuity and severely restrict homeowners’ rights and privileges.
+In regard to pets, HOAs often have any number of policies, from no pet-related restrictions to banning pets altogether.

-There are several situations in which you should speak with an attorney if you are in a pet-related dispute with your HOA.
-A common issue with HOAs is when homeowners believe the pet policy violates the law.
-For example, if your state protects emotional support animals, yet the HOA has fined you for housing an emotional support pet, you should speak with a lawyer.
-An attorney will review federal and state law regarding your pet and advise you of your legal options.
+Currently, there are a multitude of situations in which you should speak with an attorney if you are involved in a pet-related dispute with your respective HOA.
+A common issue with HOAs is when homeowners believe the pet policy violates the state and county law.
+Another common dispute that arises in communities is when HOAs fail to consistently enforce or advertise their rules.
+In order to be properly educated on local laws, rules and restrictions, sometimes the best course of action is legal counsel.
+An attorney will review federal and state laws regarding your pet and advise you of your legal options moving forward.

 This article was recently updated on September 21, 2022 to reflect the most current information.